Roseville’s New State-Of-The-Art High School Welcoming Students On Monday

 School leaders anticipate coronavirus cases to pop up.
 When a positive case is reported on campus, the district office will send a district-wide communication to all staff upon each reported COVID-19 case and provide weekly updates through an emailed newsletter ad they progress through a color-tiered system.

-The school will kick off its first day of classes with a rally on Monday morning to welcome everyone.
+The school kicked off its first day of classes with a rally Monday morning to welcome everyone.